0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/profile/service_accounts.md

 Use the groups API to [rotate the personal access token](../../api/groups.md#rotate-a-personal-access-token-for-service-account-user) for a service account user.

-### Disable a service account
+### Disable/delete a service account

+Instance admin can delete a service account user like any other user using API [Delete service account user](../../api/users.md#user-deletion)

-You cannot directly disable or delete a service account.
-Instead, you must:
+Group owner cannot currently directly disable or delete a service account by a group.
+Instead, he/she must:

 1. Remove the service account as a member of all subgroups and projects: